Perfect Parents: Cast

-Prior to this film, she was well-known for her performance as Mattie Storin in House of Cards, in which she was nominated for a BAFTA TV award in 1990.
-However, her most renown performance was her role as Jane Bennet in Colin Firth’s Pride and Prejudice, a film take on Jane Austen’s timeless book.
-She also starred in BBC’s Doctor Who as the puzzled student Claire, where she co-starred with Christopher Eccleston and worked with Joe Ahearne.
-However, it is unclear whether their past collaboration initiated the return of the pair in this British film.
+Prior to this film, she was well-known for her performance as Mattie Storin in House of Cards, in which she was nominated for a BAFTA TV Award in 1990.
+However, her most renown performance was her role as Jane Bennet in Pride and Prejudice.

 Madeleine Garrood as Lucy/Stuart and Alison's Daughter:

 Perfect Parents was her debut TV film appearance where she plays the role of Lucy, the prominent schoolgirl and beloved daughter of Stuart and Alison.
 As an innocent and filial daughter, she witnessed a range of morally dubious decisions to which she remained silent, not knowing whether to apply her ethical conscience or to be filial and obedient to her parents.
 The ethical imbalance is pervasive throughout the film and her sustained silence fuels the film's moral ambiguity.
-Subsequently, she featured in an American TV documentary titled ‘Lusitania: Murder on the Atlantic’ as Avis Dolphin, which dramatised the notorious World War 1 naval assault on the American warship, RMS Lusitania.
-However, since then she has taken an indefinite hiatus from acting and filmography.
+Subsequently, she featured in an American TV documentary titled Lusitania: Murder on the Atlantic as Avis Dolphin, which dramatised the notorious World War I U-boat attack on the British passenger liner, RMS Lusitania.
+Since then she has taken an indefinite hiatus from acting and filmography.

 Lesley Manville as Sister Estonia/Catholic School Principal:

 In the British TV film, she played the character of the strict school principal, known as Sister Estonia of the esteemed Catholic high school.
 Her character symbolised the ethical imperative of society as she acted as the final barrier upholding ethical parenting and enrolment.
 Sister Estonia upheld the high standards of the school but despite her vigilant efforts, there were still loopholes that were successfully exploited to ensure Lucy's entry into the esteemed educational institution.